 The bioswales are a series of outdoor terraces on the steep Troll Avenue where it meets North 34th Street.
-The natural filtering of rocks, sand and plants helps ensure that toxic runoff from the roadways does not leach down into Lake Union.
+The natural filtering of rocks, sand and plants helps ensure that toxic runoff from the bridge and the roadways does not leach down into Lake Union.

 Corner of North 34th Street & Stone Way North

 A few steps farther east of the DATA 1 and Watershed office buildings is the corner of North 34th Street and Stone Way North.
 Stone Way is the official boundary of the Fremont neighborhood, with the Wallingford neighborhood to the east.